eliovieira/eliovieira/README.md

 I'm Élio, a Front-End Developer based out of Lisbon.
 From producing music for artists all around the world to build `<Things/>` on the web, I love to mix logic and minimalistic design to make user-friendly web applications.

-I use this Github to upload `projects` that I'm working on & `code challenges` completed by me. (codewars, codingame, hackerrank)
+I use this Github to upload `projects` that I'm working on & `code challenges` completed by me.
+(CodeWars, CodinGame, HackerRank)

 You can check my online portfolio here - <a href="https://portfolio-eliovieira.netlify.app/" target="_blank">https://portfolio-eliovieira.netlify.app/</a>